atrocore/docs-old/modules/translations.md

 ### Translation rules configuration

 On the `Translation rules` panel all your translation configurations are reflected.
-To create a new translation rule click the `+` button on your panel.
-For source and destination languages only the languages supported by the choosen translation engine can be selected.
+To create a new translation rule, click the `+` button on your panel.
+For source and destination languages only, the languages supported by the chosen translation engine can be selected.

 ![translation_rules_panel_create](_assets/translation/translation_rules_panel_create.png)